Skip to navigation Skip to content

 • Gifted more than $10,000 in the previous 12 months and/or $30,000 in the previous 5 years

-• Started a home care package before 1 July 2014 (and not opted into the post 1 July 2014 scheme)
+• Started a home care package before 1 July 2014 (and has not opted into the post 1 July 2014 scheme)

 • Have not provided income and/or assets in a means assessment.
 See Aged Care means assessment for details on when a verbal assessment can be completed

-• Is currently receiving residential care under a pre 1 July 2014 assessment scheme and they occupy an extra services place
+• Is currently receiving residential care under a pre 1 July 2014 assessment scheme and they occupy an extra services place:

 • In the Aged Care Staff Portal (ACSP), go to Care recipient > Event summary to see when extra service is coded